ietf-wg-privacypass/base-drafts/CHARTER.md

 Third, and finally, specify a HTTP-layer API for the protocol.
 This includes a common understanding of how Privacy Pass is integrated with HTTP requests and responses for web-based applications.

+The following milestones (along with the approximate dates of completion) will be used to judge the progress of the working group:

+- Specification of protocol & surrounding architecture - February 2021.
+- Specification of application-layer requirements (including HTTP integration) - June 2021.
+- Specification of HTTP browser API (in coordination with W3C) - October 2021.

 Note that the specifications developed by this working group will be informed by the following initial drafts: